fluent/fluentd-docs-gitbook/plugins/input/http.md

 Many other formats (e.g. csv/syslog/nginx) are also supported as well.
 You can find the full list of supported formats in ["Parser Plugin Overview"](/plugins/parser/README.md).

-Note that parser plugins do not support [the batch mode](#handle-large-data-with-batch-mode).
-So if you want to use bulk insertion for handling a large data set, please consider to keep using the default JSON (or MessagePack) format.
+Note: Some parser plugins do not support [the batch mode](#handle-large-data-with-batch-mode).
+So if you want to use bulk insertion for handling a large data set, please consider to keep using the default JSON (or MessagePack) format or write batch mode supported parser(return array object).

 ## Enhance Performance